konklone/debian/install.md

 Thanks for reading!
 Enjoy the feeling of running a beautiful, powerful computer maintained by a global community of dedicated, passionate people that believe in a world of free software.

 That said, there's no easy Q&A archive like [Ask Ubuntu](https://askubuntu.com) for common problems.
 You're best off making friends in the Debian community, and asking around in the **#debian** IRC channel on `irc.oftc.net`.
+Debian has [some tips for you](https://wiki.debian.org/GettingHelpOnIrc) on it.

 Friendship and computers are what Debian is all about!